RubyLearning/blog/content/post/2009/03/07/rubylearnings-sponsor-locaweb-in-the-news.md

 description:
   - Locaweb are the exclusive sponsors of all the Free Online Core Ruby Programming Courses (FORPC101) at RubyLearning.
 categories:
-  - Ruby
+  - ruby
-  - Sponsors
+  - sponsors
 tags:
-  - Brazil
+  - brazil
-  - Locaweb
+  - locaweb
-  - Ruby
+  - ruby
-  - Sponsors
+  - sponsors
 ---
 <div>
   <p>